wtfhappenedinfeb2023/wtfhappenedinfeb2023.github.io/index.markdown

 * Be vocal about your concerns, join discussions<sup>[[1](https://delvingbitcoin.org/t/bug-spammers-get-bitcoin-blockspace-at-discounted-price-lets-fix-it/327)] </sup><sup>,[[2](https://github.com/bitcoin/bitcoin/issues/29187)]</sup>, ask questions, share knowledge.
 Remember that discussions are not always there to persuade the detractor, but to form an opinion of observers.
 Your voice **is** the market force.

 ## A brief history of spam in the Bitcoin network

+### Free relays > Whitelits > Free relays

+* It appears that Satoshi initially wanted to develop and allow for many types of TXs on Bitcoin
+* However, he was at some point convinced by Gavin Andresen that was a slippery slope and opened the doors to DDos attacks
+* Satoshi then moved back to a whitelist model that only allowed certain types of OP_CODES and TXs on Bitcoin
+* Under the pressure of some miners who decided to mine any type of TXs, the whitelist model was then abandoned again

+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">Admittedly, that was largely my fault.<br><br>In 2011, I started the &quot;Free transaction relay policy&quot;/network removing most (all?) policy restrictions.<br>Eligius also would mine any transaction indiscriminately.</p>&mdash; Luke Dashjr (@LukeDashjr) <a href="https://twitter.com/LukeDashjr/status/1743380615171547197?ref_src=twsrc%5Etfw">January 5, 2024</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 ### Noteworthy cases of massive broadcasts of non-payment TXs